jerolan/AzureGuide/docs/4-event_driven_communication_with_azure_service_bus.md

   az deployment group create --resource-group <your-resource-group> --template-file ./servicebus.bicep
   ```

+  > You should only create a resource group once.
+But you can deploy the Bicep template multiple times to update the existing resources.

 - This will create the Service Bus Namespace and Queue in your Azure resource group.

 ## Define Function Bindings to Send/Receive Messages from Service Bus